 In 2011, Buffett recommended that Berkshire Hathaway shareholders read M&T's annual reports, which were written by Robert Williams, chairman and CEO from 1983 until his death in 2017.
 "Bob is a very smart guy and he has a lot of good observations," Buffett said.

 Although M&T Bank represents a small portion of Berkshire Hathaway's equity portfolio, BRK.B is a big holder of MTB.
-With 3.9% of shares outstanding, Berkshire is the bank's sixth-largest shareholder.
+With 3.9% of shares outstanding, Berkshire is the bank's seventh-largest shareholder.

 It wasn't Buffett's idea, though.